 When commuting, bicycle users are exposed to different external stressors that can motivate or demotivate the use of the bicycle.
-One of the stressors is the road they use, which is related to being more likely to suffer a road accident [18-20].
-The LTS is a proxy of the potential stress experienced by cyclists due to road network attributes [21,22].
+One of the stressors is the road they use, which is related to being more likely to suffer a road accident [22-24].
+The Level of Traffic Stress (LTS) is a proxy of the potential stress experienced by cyclists due to road network attributes [25,26].
 This indicator estimates how much perceived stress a road segment imposes on a cyclist and can be used to plan infrastructure interventions that improve cycling as a mode of active transport.

-Huertas et al. [23] developed a two-step machine learning methodology (unsupervised clustering and multinomial logistic regression) to classify the road network segments of Bogotá according to the LTS using both physical and functional attributes.
-The methodology considers physical attributes of the road network such as roadway width, number of lanes, presence of public transport lines, and presence of cycling infrastructure, and functional attributes such as congestion, traffic flow, traffic density, and vehicle speed.
+Huertas et al. [27] developed a two-step machine learning methodology (unsupervised clustering and multinomial logistic regression) to classify the road network segments of Bogotá according to the LTS, using both physical and functional attributes.
+The methodology considers physical attributes of the road network, such as roadway width, number of lanes, presence of public transport lines and presence of cycling infrastructure, and functional attributes, such as congestion, traffic flow, traffic density, and vehicle speed.

-Since 2018, several bike paths different types have been implemented in Bogotá.
+Since 2018, several bike paths with different typologies have been implemented in Bogotá.
 Therefore, we extended the methodology to include the type of cycling infrastructure as a new input variable for this case study.
-According to the Colombian Transport Ministry [24], these types of cycling infrastructure are bike paths over the sidewalk with no segregation, bike paths over the sidewalk with physical segregation, bike paths over mixed-used roads with physical segregation, busbicycle paths, and unidirectional bike paths over the sidewalk.
-We calibrated the model using new road network data for 2019 for the pre-COVID baseline and the new classification of cycling infrastructure.
+According to the Colombian Transport Ministry [28], these types of cycling infrastructure are bike paths over the sidewalk with no segregation; bike paths over the sidewalk with physical segregation; bike paths over mixed-used roads with physical segregation; busbicycle paths; and unidirectional bike paths over the sidewalk.
+We calibrated the model using new road network data for 2019 for the pre-COVID baseline and the new classification of cvclina infrastructure.
 After calibration, we classified the 2019 and 2020 road segments.
-For the follow-up scenario (with temporary bike paths), the temporary bike paths were categorised as bike paths over mixed-use roads with physical segregation.
-For the vehicle speed in the road network, the speed of

-2018 was used as a proxy for 2019, whereas the speed of 2021 was used as a proxy for 2020.
-This is because of data access limitations to the Google API engine, yet the traffic behaviour consistently captures the pre-and follow-up COVID scenarios.
+For the followup scenario (with temporary bike paths), the temporary bike paths were categorised as bike paths over mixed-used roads with physical segregation.
+For the vehicle speed in the road network, the speed of 2018 was used as a proxy for 2019, whereas the speed of 2021 was used as a proxy for 2020.
+This is due to data access limitations to the Google API engine, yet the traffic behaviour consistently captures the pre-and follow-up COVID scenarios.

-2.5 Collision analysis
+5. Collision analysis